LiaScript/liascript.github.com/content/english/blog/liascript-world-map.md

 https://github.com/liascript/liascript.github.com/world-map/projects.yml

-If you want to add your project to this map, the easiest way is to send us an email with the following information:
+If you want to add your project to this map, the easiest way is to send us an email with the following information, or leave a comment:

 ``` yaml
 - title: "Your Project Title"